CastosHQ/Seriously-Simple-Podcasting/readme.txt

 14. An example of the styled podcast RSS feed when viewed directly in the browser.

 == Changelog ==

+= 1.19.0-alpha =
+* 2017-11-17
+* [NEW] Added support for featured images
+* [FIX] Removed unnecessary dependencies
+* [FIX] Fixed bugs related to podcast meta and subscribe links
+* [TWEAK] Added a setting to enable/disable iTunes fields at episode level

 = 1.18.2 =
 * 2017-11-06